-- 15.5.7.1 Records are removed from the archive and disposed after at least 5 years unless otherwise specified by a client or regulatory requirement.
-On a project specific or program basis, clients may need to be notified prior to record destruction.
-Records are destroyed in a manner that ensures their confidentiality such as shredding, mutilation or incineration. - 15.5.7.2 Electronic copies of records must be destroyed by erasure or physically damaging off-line storage media so no records can be read. - 15.5.7.3 If a third party records management company is hired to dispose of records, a "Certificate of Destruction" is required.
+- 15.5.7.2 Electronic copies of records must be destroyed by erasure or physically damaging off-line storage media so no records can be read. - 15.5.7.3 If a third party records management company is hired to dispose of records, a "Certificate of Destruction" is required.
 [Refer to Policy No. CW-L-P-001 (Records Retention).]